poledna/ros_object_fusion/README.md

 	year = 2022,
 	month = {},
 	publisher = {},
-	author = {Yuri Poledna and Fabio Reway and Redge Castelino and Maikol Dreschler and Shashank Harthi}, title = {Placeholding},
+	author = {Yuri Poledna and Fabio Reway and Redge Castelino and Maikol Drechsler and Shashank Harthi}, title = {Placeholding},
 	booktitle = {Placeholding for now}
 }